Bengal Presidency: Military

 The Bengal Army was one of the Presidency Armies of British India.
 It was formed by the East India Company.
 The Commander-in-Chief of the Bengal Army was concurrently the Commander-in-Chief, India from 1853 to 1895, as the Bengal Army was the largest of the Presidency Armies.
-Recruits initially included Europeans and soldiers of the former Nawabs' Armies.
-Many of the recruits were from Bihar and Oudh.
 The Gurkhas were also recruited under the Bengal Army.
 In 1895, the Bengal Army was merged into the British Indian Army.
 The British Indian Army had a Bengal Command between 1895 and 1908.

 Major military engagements affecting British Bengal included the First Anglo-Burmese War, the Anglo-Nepalese War, the First Afghan War, the Opium Wars, the Bhutan War, the Second Anglo-Afghan War, World War I, and the Burma Campaign of World War II.
 The chief British base in Bengal was Fort William.
 Across the subcontinent, the British often converted Mughal forts into military bases, such as in Delhi and Dhaka.
 The British also built cantonments, including Dhaka Cantonment and Chittagong Cantonment.
 Many Allied soldiers killed in Burma were buried in cemeteries in Chittagong and Comilla.
 The graveyards include the Commonwealth War Cemetery, Chittagong and Mainamati War Cemetery, which are maintained by the Commonwealth War Graves Commission.